zeekus/textfiles/pschism_build_document_with_spack.md

    1. We explain how to build pschism with cmake
    2. We explain how to get the test datasets for pschism from subversions
    3. We explain how run pschism tests and provide sbatch script.

   ## Extra Information: Know snafus

+  Please be aware that occasional snafus may arise, impacting the expected outcome.
+We encourage you to review the details to ensure preparedness for any potential disruptions.

   1. Hardware Compatiblity - To ensure hardware compatibility and avoid unexpected errors when running compiled binaries, it's crucial to verify that the hardware matches on both the head nodes and compute nodes.
 Spack automatically adds CFLAGS to the compiled packages, which can lead to issues if the binaries are executed on hardware expecting different CFLAGS.
 To address this, it's essential to confirm hardware consistency across all nodes.